-Violations of Section 10(b) of the Exchange Act and

-Against All Defendants
+Violations of Section 10(b) of the Exchange Act and SEC Rule 10b-5 Promulgated Thereunder Against All Defendants

-109. Plaintiff incorporates by reference the allegations in the preceding paragraphs.
+- 117. Plaintiff incorporates by reference the allegations in the preceding paragraphs. - 118.

-16 110.
 During the Class Period, Defendants carried out a plan, scheme, and course of conduct that was intended to and, throughout the Class Period, did: (1) deceive the investing public, including Plaintiff and the Class; and (2) cause Plaintiff and the Class to purchase First Republic securities at artificially inflated prices.
-In furtherance of this unlawful scheme, plan, and course of conduct, Defendants took the actions set forth herein.

-111. Defendants: (1) employed devices, schemes, and artifices to defraud; (2) made untrue statements of material fact and/or omitted material facts necessary to make the statements not misleading; and (3) engaged in acts, practices, and a course of business which operated as a fraud and deceit upon the purchasers of the Company's securities in an effort to maintain artificially high market prices thereof in violation of Section 10(b) of the Exchange Act and SEC Rule 10b-5.

-1 112.
-As a direct and proximate result of Defendants' wrongful conduct, Plaintiff and the 2 Class suffered damages in connection with their respective purchases of the Company's securities 3 during the Class Period.
+In furtherance of this unlawful scheme, plan, and course of conduct, Defendants took the actions set forth herein. - 119.
+Defendants: (1) employed devices, schemes, and artifices to defraud; (2) made untrue statements of material fact and/or omitted material facts necessary to make the statements not misleading; and (3) engaged in acts, practices, and a course of business which operated as a fraud and deceit upon the purchasers of the Company's securities in an effort to maintain artificially high market prices thereof in violation of Section 10(b) of the Exchange Act and SEC Rule 10b-5 promulgated thereunder. - 120.
+As a direct and proximate result of Defendants' wrongful conduct, Plaintiff and the Class suffered damages in connection with their respective purchases of the Company's securities during the Class Period.